 Entry to this fully supported event includes regular rest stops with drinks and snacks, a fully signed route, medical cover, training app, and an event T-shirt.

 Much of the entry fee goes towards running the event and making sure that you have an enjoyable and safe experience.
 Therefore, we ask that you pledge to raise at least £100 sponsorship for your challenge (after all, it’s no easy feat to hike all that way!)
 Alternatively, if you'd rather not ask your friends and family to sponsor you, we hope you might consider making a personal donation towards the care we provide.
 This can be done at any time on our website, by phoning the Supporter Relations team on 01227 782062 (9am-4pm, Mon-Fri), or on the day of the event.

 The Folkestone Downs Challenge will begin from our Start HQ at Folkestone Harbour Arm, Harbour Approach Road, Folkestone, Kent, CT20 1QH.
 Please arrive during your allocated 30-minute starting wave.
 This will be communicated to you 3 weeks before the event.
 We operate starting waves to avoid congestion at the start venue and on early stages of the trail.
-Please do not arrive before your allocated wave as you may be unable to enter the venue.
+Please do not arrive before your allocated wave.

 Ample parking is available at the Folkestone Harbour Car Park and nearby street parking (pay and display).
 Free street parking can also be found a short distance away.
 We recommend that you are dropped off or met by family or friends that can take you home after such a tiring challenge.
 The best place to be dropped off is along Marine Parade.